Cardiff University scientists have revealed the true extent of the internal ‘plumbing system’ that drives volcanic activity around the world.

-Interconnected magma chambers and reservoirs are the key driver of the dynamics of volcanic systems around the world, so understanding their nature is an important step towards understanding how volcanoes are supplied with magma, and, ultimately, how they erupt.
+Interconnected magma chambers and reservoirs are the key drivers of the dynamics of volcanic systems around the world, so understanding their nature is an important step toward understanding how volcanoes are supplied with magma, and, ultimately, how they erupt.

 Mid-ocean ridges, in particular, make up the most significant volcanic system on our planet, forming a roughly 80,000 km-long network of undersea mountains along which 75 percent of Earth’s volcanism occurs.

-However, because these volcanoes are located under thousands of meters of water, and sometimes permanent sea ice, we are only just starting to understand what the subsurface architecture of these volcanoes look like.
+However, because these volcanoes are located under thousands of meters of water, and sometimes permanent sea ice, we are only just starting to understand what the subsurface architecture of these volcanoes looks like.

 It is known that magma plumbing systems exist below the Earth’s surface, which can be thought of as a series of interconnected magma conduits and reservoirs, much like the pipes and tanks that make up plumbing systems in a house, instead at mid-ocean ridges the tap is a volcano.